From the site of the act of rape, consternation spreads outwardly in concentric circles. – Eldridge Cleaver

-DAVID: Rape as weapon: the record rapes per hour in eastern Congo, mass rapes during the Bosnian War, the Rwanda holocaust’s obliteration of Tutsi women, the violation and mutilation of German females by French and Russian troops in WWII, the Japanese reign of terror at Nanking, etc. The madness of Ares and rape go hand in hand.
-Then there’s race-based rape, such as the infamous sexual savaging of Betty Jean Owens (a black woman) by four white brutes in 1959 and Eldridge Cleaver’s hunting of white women before his radical reformation.
-Partly emulating LeRoi Jones’ repulsive “Black Dada Nihilismus,” Cleaver committed rape as “an insurrectionary act.”
+DAVID: Rape as weapon: the record rapes per hour in eastern Congo, mass rapes during the Bosnian War, the Rwanda holocaust’s obliteration of Tutsi women, the violation and mutilation of German females by French and Russian troops in WWII, the Japanese reign of terror at Nanking, etc. Then there’s race-based rape, such as the infamous sexual savaging of Betty Jean Owens (a black woman) by four white savages in 1959 and Eldridge Cleaver’s raping of white women as “an insurrectionary act” before his radical reformation.
 In prison he realized he’d dehumanized himself, and – like you – he began to write to save himself.
 Share your thoughts on rape’s atrocious, terroristic aspect.

 DUSTIN: Even though I have accepted the past, I can’t escape it.
 Rape haunts, and one who has experienced it must learn how to deal with it.
 I know what my triggers are for negative emotions and deal with those triggers accordingly.
 As odd as it might sound, it is a liberating moment when you realize this.